AlineCarolina/Blogs-API/README.md

 # Project Blogs API !

-In this project I architected and developed an API for a CRUD blog post (following REST principles) with a focus on learning how to use the ORM Sequelize for communicating the API with the MySQL database.
+In this project I architected and developed an API for a CRUD blog post (following REST principles).
+To make a post, you need a user and a login (with a valid email address) as the API returns an authentication token that is used to post for each user.

 ---

 ## About the project

+This project was developed with a focus on learning how to use the ORM Sequelize for communicating the API with the MySQL database.

 ---